 So, an option is to look at the client and the market and establish a fair market pricing, like say 30%, 50% or more of the photographer’s fee.
-Even if a photographer feels that the client wants only ONE NUMBER, then create that quote and point out that 30% is the license cost.
+Even if a photographer feels that the client wants just ONE NUMBER, then create that estimate and point out that 30% is the license cost.

 What licenses exist?

-I mentioned in my post to terms: ASSIGNMENTS and STOCK PHOTOGRAPHY.
+I mentioned in my post two terms: ASSIGNMENTS and STOCK PHOTOGRAPHY.

 With an ASSIGNMENT a photographer is assigned, contracted to work on a specific task with a specific outcome.

 With buying STOCK PHOTOGRAPHY, the buyer can only get what is available, there are no custom images (video) they can request.